ptoscano/pytest-client-tools/docs/config.md

     fixture is returned.
 If not set, the value previous set in `insights-client.conf` is not changed.

+- `insights.base_url` (string)

+    The base URL to use for REST API calls to the various Insights services.

+- `insights.ca_path` (boolean)

+    The default CA path/file to use for verifying the SSL connections to the Insights services.
+To be able to use the system CA store, this setting must be set to an empty string.
+Please note that this key is effectively used only if `insights.insecure` is `true`.

+- `insights.insecure` (boolean)

+    This specifies whether to disable the validation of the SSL certificate of the Insights services.

 [dynaconf]: https://www.dynaconf.com/ "Dynaconf"
 [toml]: https://toml.io/ "TOML"